mersocarlin/mersocarlin.com/posts/2020-06-12-styled-components-and-css-variables.md

 ## Edit

-I have recently migrated my blog to [tailwindcss](https://tailwindcss.com/) but the concept of tweaking CSS Variables stays the same.
+I have recently migrated my blog to [Tailwind CSS](https://tailwindcss.com/) but the concept of tweaking CSS Variables stays the same.